 There’s the country lane-like driveway leading down, around, and through the hillside vineyards.
 A country complex that includes a mansion-turned-inn, equestrian facility, wine cave, production building, and tasting room.
 A restaurant featuring locally sourced ingredients that operates seasonally and for special events.
 And stunning sunsets.

 The property near Suttons Bay where Black Star Farms sits was purchased in 1998 by Kerm and Sallie Campbell; 18 years later, their daughter, Sherri Campbell Fenton, joined the business.
-Today, she oversees operations and all hospitality programs at the winery, which includes 180 acres of vineyards on both Old Mission and Leelanau peninsulas.
+Today, she oversees operations and all hospitality programs at the winery, which includes 160 acres.

 All stays at the property include a complimentary wine tasting in the tasting room.
-Besides sampling wines — we were especially enthralled with the Arcturos Pinot Blanc — we learned a handy hint for remembering once and for all how to pronounce Gewürztraminer from Tasting Room Manager Chris Lopez.
+Besides sampling wines — we learned a handy hint for remembering once and for all how to pronounce Gewürztraminer from Retail Manager Chris Lopez.
 He said to just think of “girls are meaner.”
 We’ll never forget.

 The inn itself was originally a family home — all 10,000 square feet of it.
 Our room, overlooking the grand entry hall, belonged to the original owner’s daughter.
 Outside the window was a view of a pergola and pinewood forest.
 Eight of 10 rooms have king-size beds; the inn also has three suites, including one that’s especially suited to families or a friends’ getaway that has an attached room with two twin beds.

-Hospitality hour, also included in every stay, takes place at Pegasus Lounge.
-It’s a bar that remains the same as it was when the original owners built it.
-There, Mitchell Myler, one of the innkeepers, served us a small plate with prosciutto-wrapped asparagus and homemade samosas from the kitchen of chef John Wojnarski, along with a glass of Arcturos Sur Lie Chardonnay.
+During Hospitality hour, also included in every stay, one of the innkeepers served us a small plate with prosciutto-wrapped asparagus and homemade samosas, along with a glass of Chardonnay.
 It’s a cozy space, with a fireplace and overstuffed furniture where guests can gather casually and mingle.
 There are also places to sit at the bar, where two of the seats are actual saddles.

 Personal care and service in Petoskey’s Wine Country